onestardao/WFGY/TensionUniverse/BlackHole/Q008_collatz_conjecture.md

 Upstream nodes provide prerequisites or general frameworks that Q008 reuses at the effective layer.

 * Q016 (BH_MATH_ZFC_CONTINUUM_L3_016)
-  Reason: Supplies the foundational view of sets and real valued quantities used for densities of starting values, limiting behaviors, and real valued observables defined in Block 3.
+  Reason: Supplies the foundational view of sets and real valued quantities used for densities of starting values, limiting behaviors and real valued observables defined in Block 3.

 * Q019 (BH_MATH_DIOPH_DENSITY_L3_019)
   Reason: Provides general Diophantine density and distribution tools reused to interpret `Obs_termination_ratio` and related frequency based observables.